 The impact of the EU exit has not yet been felt by the Service.
-There are still issues which may impact going forward but they are not as yet quantifiable.
-There is the future outcome of the Retained EU Law (Revocation and Reform) Bill which had its first hearing in Parliament in September 2022.
-In addition, the Windsor framework was introduced in February 2023 and implications are as yet unknown.
+There are still issues which may impact on the smaller teams going forward into 2022/23 but they are not as yet quantifiable.
+There may also be an impact in relation to the war in the Ukraine leading to food and feed shortages and food substitutions.